ndustrialio/node-distributed-lock/README.md

 An option called `skipIfObtained` can be set to `true` in order to indicate that simultaneous lock calls on the same mutext should exit early if the lock mutex has already been obtained.
 This can be used to ensure that a single caller gains access to running the logic at any given time and subsequent callers will not run it immediately after.

+Callers that have exited early due to this flag will resolve a result equal to the symbol `DistributedLock.EXECUTION_SKIPPED`.

 ## License

 See the [LICENSE](./LICENSE).